Loop Example: Rectangles

 To treat this as a two-dimensional array -- that is, to match lenghts and widths of the rectangles as we process the data -- we have to use our own line and row indexes.
 We can easily compute them from the loop index I:

 For the second ITEM operator we need the vertical bar n-argument delimiter | to let it know where its list of items begins.
+(The first ITEM operator has replaced its list of arguments and itself with its result, that is, with the addressed element.)

 ? @data = (rectangles)